JetBrains/intellij-platform-gradle-plugin/src/docs/configuration.md

 *Available in SNAPSHOT only*

-The `patchPluginXmlFiles` task supports following properties:
+The `patchPluginXml` task supports following properties:

 - `version` is a value for `<idea until-build="">` attribute.
 <br/>